SciVisContest2023/sciviscontest2023.github.io/content/data/download.md

 Links will be added within the next days.

-If you use this data set in your publications, please acknowledge with the following: tba
+If you use this data set in your publications, please acknowledge with the following work:
+Czappa, Fabian, Alexander Geiß, and Felix Wolf (2022): Simulating Structural Plasticity of the Brain more Scalable than Expected.

 {{< rawhtml >}}